What to Do When Your Car Insurance Company Leaves Your State

 • Right to file a complaint: If the notice period is too short, unclear, or you believe the non-renewal is discriminatory, contact your state's Department of Insurance to file a formal complaint.

-• Right to extended coverage in some states: In certain states, if your insurer fails to provide adequate notice, your policy may be automatically extended — sometimes by up to 60 days — until proper notice is given.
+• Right to extended coverage in some states: If your insurer fails to provide adequate notice, your policy may be automatically extended — sometimes up to one policy term — until proper notice is given.

 • Right to continuous coverage: A market exit is not a reflection of your personal driving record.
-You should not face individual surcharges for a company-initiated, state-wide withdrawal, though broader market conditions may still affect your replacement rate.
+You should not face individual surcharges for a company-initiated withdrawal, though broader market conditions may still affect your replacement rate.

 Understanding your rights is the first step.
-The second step is switching car insurance companies before your coverage lapses.
+The second step is finding new coverage before your policy expires — check out car insurance requirements by state so you know exactly what coverage minimums apply where you live.

 Farmers logo